ucldc/ucldc-docs/docs/registry/index.md

 The collection registry is an essential part of the UCLDC system with a few different use cases.
 Specifically, it handles the following functions:

-- Serve as an authority file for collection and campus unit information
+- Serve as an authority file for collection and campus unit information.
-- Provide campuses with a self-service dashboard for initiating metadata harvesting for collections
+- Provide campuses with a self-service dashboard for initiating metadata harvesting for collections.
 - Drive some essential display requirements for the UCLDC public interface.
 For example, public interface end-users will be able to facet search results by campus unit.
 - Enable campuses to denote and track the status of digital collections, for example indicating the location of collections ready for harvest.
-- Provide a platform for collaborative digital collection development and/or digitization planning
+- Provide a platform for collaborative digital collection development and/or digitization planning.